Quantum cosmological gravitational waves?: Introduction

 Scalar modes, detected long ago in the cosmic microwave background, initiating large-scale structure formation, are distributed in a way that is compatible with quantum vacuum fluctuations in the very early times, often during a phase of inflation.
 This can be seen as requiring quantisation of gravity, and although many authors consider it does, others argue that gauge issues and coupling with matter render the conclusion not as clear as one would wish.

-In a FLRW universe, with no specific source in the matter fields to induce them, vector perturbations are expected to have decayed long ago so as to be mostly undetectable now.
-The question of their quantum origin would, in any case, lead to similar doubts regarding the quantumness of gravity itself; they are conveniently ignored in most studies.
+In an ever-expanding FLRW universe with dynamics driven by GR or any local theory of gravity, with no specific source in the matter fields to induce them, vector perturbations are expected to have decayed long ago so as to be mostly undetectable now~\cite{Grishchuk:1993ab}.
+One of the above hypothesis needs to be invalidated to potentially render them cosmologically relevant.
+Non local theories are expected to yield conclusions similar to local ones~\cite{Craps:2014wga}.
+A contracting phase in the universe as implemented in bouncing models~\cite{Battefeld:2014uga,Brandenberger:2016vhg} can lead to some increase of vector modes~\cite{Battefeld:2004cd} which are however limited if produced by means of some coupling with scalar modes initially set to quantum vacuum fluctuations~\cite{Pinto-Neto:2020xmb}, leading to the conclusion that bouncing models are generally stable under vector perturbations.
+For fully quantum cosmological models however, the situation may not be as clear~\cite{Bojowald:2007hv}.
+In any case, the question of their quantum origin would lead to similar doubts regarding the quantumness of gravity itself; they are conveniently ignored in most studies, and likewise in the present review.

 Finally, one is left with the tensor modes, which are gauge invariant and with no obvious coupling to other quantum sources.
 General relativity (GR) applied to primordial cosmology shows their dynamics to be that of two time-dependent massive scalar fields; most models then demand they should be quantised and set in a vacuum state.
 The observation of their resulting properties in the absence of quantum anisotropic pressure, jointly with those of the scalar modes, could provide an unambiguous and thus indisputable hint that gravitation itself should acquire the status of a quantum theory.